-At the Ausdance ACT Office, we have a back catalogue of previous Dance Festival footage in either DVD form (to 2017) or Digital Download (2018, 2019, 2021 & 2022), available for purchase: Order Your Video | Sidestage.
-This footage can be a great resource in your planning and preparation for your school's piece.
+At the Ausdance ACT Office, we have a back catalogue of previous Dance Festival footage to help with your planning and preparation for your school piece.
 It can also give you a clearer insight into the production levels of the festival, including what the lighting states look like on stage with dancers.
 For more information contact ydf.act@ausdance.org.au